 Marco Rubber, a leading wholesale distributor of o-rings and seals, has been an Amplify client since 2008.
 As part of an ongoing growth-driven design strategy, using recorded site behavior and analytics, we uncovered that engineers weren’t navigating a section of our client’s website as intended.
 Visitors were not spending much time in this section despite its complexity, bounce rates were higher than average, and they were not becoming marketing qualified leads (MQL) at a desirable volume.

-When choosing o-rings, engineers prefer to read data-laden material such as chemical properties, temperature resistance and other specific material properties.
+When choosing o-rings, engineers prefer to read data-laden material such as chemical properties, temperature resistance and other specific material characteristics.
 This information is difficult to present in an easily digestible and navigable way for hundreds of o-rings at a time – it’s especially difficult to present in a way that facilitates lead conversion.
-The true challenge was designing a website section that made an engineer’s decision to select an o-ring easier, and, more importantly, extended these usability improvements to the RFQ process for higher lead generation.
+The true challenge was to design a website section that makes an engineer’s decision to select an o-ring easier, and more importantly, to extend usability improvements to the RFQ process for higher lead generation.

 Working collaboratively, we pinpointed the exact usability problem through a thorough review of the available metrics.
 From this insight, 8 to 10 things were suggested that could be done, but it was determined what should be done by choosing a solution that was testable, adjustable, and provided the most streamlined path to our client’s business goals.